bhushankalvani/JWT-Auth/README.md

 # Token Auth
 Token Authentication for Applications/Websites with Node Servers.

-## This Node App makes use of JWT Tokens for authentication.
+## JSON Web Token Authentication for NodeJS Application.

 Ready to use as a website/app server.